Ankitamishra17/Food_Finder_Web_App/README.md

 🌍 Deployment

-The project is deployed on Netlify.
+The project is deployed on Vercel.

 Vercel Deployment URL:
 👉 https://food-finder-web-app.vercel.app/